This post may contain affiliate links from which i can earn a commission

 Inflammatory foods are anything processed, particularly oils and sugar, wheat products, dairy, eggs, peanuts, nightshade vegetables (peppers, tomatoes, aubergine, chili, potatoes), processed meat, MSG, and soya.

-The menopause community is now seeing the benefits of eating whole foods for reducing menopausal joint pain naturally.
+The menopause community is now seeing the benefits of eating whole foods to ease menopausal joint pain naturally.

 Eat to support your digestive system